247 Solitaire title image

 Solitaire has a storied history, and Spider Solitaire is just one point on that timeline.
 Spider Solitaire was conceived around 1949, named as such because of the eight stacks you begin with.
 It rose to prominence when it was included on Windows computers to teach users how to use the newfangled “mouse.”
 Ever since, it has been one of the most popular digital card games of all time.

-Is every game of 2-Suit Spider Solitaire winnable?
+Is every game of Spider Solitaire two suits winnable?

 Unfortunately, no Solitaire games are 100% winnable due to the nature of the games.
 Sometimes, you’ll get an awful draw that leaves you completely stuck.
 Other times, what seemed like a good play in the beginning gets you cornered into a loss.
 Luckily, it’s easy to start again with a new hand, so don’t be frustrated!